Barbenheimer could be the one-two movie punch that blasts away the superhero smash - Local News 8

 Staying in the genre, “Spider-Man: Across the Spider-Verse” has thus far raked in $375 million domestically since its June 2 release and the superhero team in “Guardians of the Galaxy Vol. 3” have so far helped the film collect $359 million in box office sales domestically since it premiered on May 5.

-“The uperhero movie is not the novelty that it used to be,” Shawn Robbins, chief analyst with Boxoffice Pro, said in an interview with CNN.
+“The superhero movie is not the novelty that it used to be,” Shawn Robbins, chief analyst with Boxoffice Pro, said in an interview with CNN.

 “I still think they will succeed on their own terms, like ‘Guardians of the Galaxy’ and ‘Spider-Man,’ which have done really well this summer, but, I do think we are now entering a time, especially as this weekend is showing, that audiences don’t just crave good superhero movies, they just crave good movies,” he said.